hteumeuleu/hteumeuleu.com/_drafts/fonts-in-emails.md

 You can install your own fonts in any system these days.
 Download a font you like from [Google Fonts](https://fonts.google.com), [Adobe](https://fonts.adobe.com/), [DaFont](https://www.dafont.com/) or whatever is your favorite foundry, install it, and it now becomes available throughout your entire system.

-While this has been possible pretty much since dawn in operating systems like Windows, macOS or Android, it’s only been possible [since iOS 13](https://support.apple.com/en-us/HT210393#:~:text=Custom%20fonts).
+While this has been possible pretty much since dawn in operating systems like Windows, macOS or Android, it’s only been possible in iOS [since iOS 13](https://support.apple.com/en-us/HT210393#:~:text=Custom%20fonts).
 For example, you can install [Adobe Creative Cloud](https://apps.apple.com/us/app/adobe-creative-cloud/id852473028) on iOS and download and install any new font from there, making it available in any other iOS app.

 ## 3. Email Client Fonts